zowe/docs-site/docs/extend/extend-cli/cli-extending-a-plugin.md

 ### Creating a programmatic API

-Next, create a Node.js API for the command handler to use. **[correct?]**
+Next, create a Node.js API for the command handler to use.

-This API can also be used in any Node.js application, because these Node.js APIs make use of REST APIs, Node.js APIs, other NPM packages, or custom logic to provide higher level functions than are served by any single API.
+This API can also be used in any Node.js application.

-1. Adjacent to the existing file named `zowe-cli-sample-plugin/src/api/Files.ts`, create a file titled `Typicode.ts`. **[why use the word "adjacent" here? what does it mean?]**
+1. Create a file named `Typicode.ts` in the `zowe-cli-sample-plugin/src/api` directory.

-2. Edit the `Typicode.ts` file to contain the following code: **[correct?]**
+2. Edit the `Typicode.ts` file to contain the following code:

     ```typescript
     import { ITodo } from "./doc/ITodo";